ldanilek/CO2-Footprint/CO2 Footprint/FunctionalSpecs.md

 * Universal iOS App
 * Portrait only
 * Table on opening page
-    * Carbon footprint, with link to carbon footprint output
+    * Carbon footprint, with link to carbon footprint implications
-    * Add new activity, with link to create an activity
+    * Inputs include categories of Home, Transportation, and Diet
     * List of already inputted activities
-* Settings button in navigation controller leads to settings page
-* On settings page, change units of time, volume, distance, etc.
+* For each input with units, tap on the unit to change it with a unit picker specific to the type, like distance or time
-* Activities are stored between app launches
+* Inputs are stored between app launches
-* Activities will be represented as average usage for one week
 * Multiple users for multiple footprints

 ##Activities Input
+* Major activities contributing to carbon footprint include Living, Moving, and Eating
-* New activities can be created
+* Units for each quantitative input can be changed
-    * A choice of activity types is available, with accompanying graphics
+* Each input category has a number of people sharing
+    * If two people share a house, each has half of the carbon footprint from that house
+* On main page, each category if input is accompanied by an identifying graphic
+* Input categories on main screen lead to specific input options depending on the category
-    * Activity types include:
+* Home
+    * Home requires input of location and type (house, appartment, etc.)
+    * Electricity monthly bill
+    * Type and expense of heating fuel
 * Transportation
-        * Hygiene
-        * Working
-        * Surviving
-    * Activities will also include appliances the user is responsible for, even if s/he doesn't actively use them
-        * For example, user is responsible for refrigerator, heating, and lighting
-* Existing activities (including newly created ones) can be edited, changing activities within their type
-    * Title
-    * Subtype
-        * Multiple choice, through picker or popover
-        * For example, transportation would have subtypes of Airplane, Car, Truck, Bus, etc.
-    * Specific brand and model of machine/appliance used.
-This will be a simple text field
-    * Number of people doing the activity with the user
-        * For example, a car ride will have a smaller footprint if multiple people share a car
-    * Efficiency of machine/appliance used
-        * For transportation, input miles per gallon of vehicle
-        * If no input, efficiency will be estimated
+    * Fuel efficiency of car
-    * Average usage per week
+    * Average distance driven in a year
-        * For transportation, this would be the distance travelled
-        * For most other activities, this would be the time spent doing the activity
+    * Number and distance of plane flights
+* Diet
+    * Vegan, Vegetarian, light meat-eater, Meat lover
+    * Monthly grocery bill

 ##Carbon Footprint Output
+* Top of major table on main app page has section Output
 * Big bold label showing the tons of CO2 emitted by the inputted activities per week
+* Links below to Pages of Extrapolation, Explanation, and Changes
 * Small labels for extrapolations:
     * Label saying how much CO2 that would be over one year and ten years
     * Label saying how much CO2 that would be if every human did the same activities